gMerm/Numerical-Methods/README.md

 # Numerical-Methods
 This repository contains MATLAB implementations for the Scientific Computing Lab (2023-24) course.
 It includes solutions to four key problems:
+*Supervised by: Prof. Efstratios Gallopoulos (HPC Lab, University of Patras)*

 1. **Matrix Cholesky Decomposition Timing Analysis** `(chol_timing.m)`:
    - Measures execution time of `chol(A)` for random SPD matrices.